twu/skjold/README.md

 - [PyUP.io safety-db](https://github.com/pyupio/safety-db)
 - [GitLab gemnasium-db](https://gitlab.com/gitlab-org/security-products/gemnasium-db)

-Unless configured explicitly `skjold` will run the given packages against all of them.
+No source is enabled by default!
+Individual sources can be enabled by setting `sources` list (see [Configuration](#configuration)).
 There is (currently) no de-duplication meaning that using all of them could result in _a lot_ of duplicates.
-Source can be added disabled by setting `sources` list (see [Configuration](#configuration)).

 ## Motivation
 Skjold was initially created for myself to replace `safety`.
 Which appears to no longer receive monthly updates (see [pyupio/safety-db #2282](https://github.com/pyupio/safety-db/issues/2282)).
 I wanted something I can run locally and use for my local or private projects/scripts.